 Standing on top of the tower it's possible to look back across the bay and see Saint David's Lighthouse in the distance.

-Saint David's Lighthouse is only open to the public at certain months of the year (generally November thru March).
+Saint David's Lighthouse is only open to the public at certain months of the year (generally November thru March - call to check before you go).
 You can enjoy a glimpse of the turret interior where filming took place with the StreetView image below.

 Were you there when THE DEEP was being filmed?
 Share your story of the THE DEEP filming locations in the comments below.